anumazam/anumazam.github.io/_sources/research.md

 ```

 ### Engineering new allostery
-One of the problems in re-engineering allosteric proteins is that we don't know how different regions in a protein contribute to its dynamics, so we don't know what to engineer.
-We are interested in developing strategies for precisely designing *new allosteric proteins* that perform completely artificial functions using biophysical data and computational design approaches.
+A major challenge in rewiring allosteric proteins is that we don't know how different regions in a protein contribute to its stability, interactions and dynamics relative to other regions, so we don't know exactly what to engineer.
+Sometimes we can get around this using an evolution approach: by making thousands to millions of random mutations in the protein and screening for the mutants that perform the desired function.
+But this usually doesn't tell us why the solution works.
+In our group, we are interested in strategies for *precisely designing new allosteric proteins* that perform completely artificial functions using biophysical data and computational design approaches.

 ```{image} research_figures/rewiring_allostery.png
 :alt: rewiring allostery